 Again, we did not have time to stop and find the owners.
 Looking at theirs, we did wonder whether a slightly newer model might have been wiser, given our experience to date.
 However, our engine seems pretty solid, so the perforated fuel tank could have happened to a younger model.

 Today Jim and I jumped into Landy to follow our guide and driver who took us off to see a number of monuments out of town.
-The two cars meant that Peter and Christine also could join Jim, Nora and I on our tour today.
+The two cars meant that our friends, Peter and Christine also could join Jim, Nora and I on our tour today.